Nextiva / Blog / Business Communication

 The secret isn’t the technology but your company’s culture and expectations.

-Unfortunately, too many companies don’t set clear expectations or give guidance.
-And this is where people get frustrated, signals get crossed, and productivity grinds to a halt.
+Unfortunately, too many companies don’t set clear expectations or provide guidance.
+This is where people get frustrated, signals get crossed, and productivity grinds to a halt.

 According to our State of Business Communications report, more than half of businesses face a crisis every month or more due to communication issues.